Will you be practising minimalism this Christmas? What might be holding you back? And what the heck does a minimalist

 If you like to have the exchange and the idea of presents under the tree, try being creative and using what is currently at home rather than spending money on new wrapping paper, ribbons and name tags.

 Alternatively, you can use a box that you already have and use some flowers from your garden to wrap in twine and put on the box.
 Let your inner child and creative take over!

 We produce so much waste globally each year in just wrapping gifts in new wrapping paper that is literally used once and tossed in the bin in most cases.
 I have always reused wrapping paper if I can for re-wrapping gifts in to not waste it.

-With implementing these ideas, you will not only save money but feel great because you won’t have to take bags and bags of avoidable waste to your bin.
+With implementing these ideas, you’ll not only save money but feel great because you won’t have to take bags and bags of avoidable waste to your bin.